 I found an enamel mug on notonthehighstreet which is hand decorated in the UK.
 However, the mug itself is foreign made.
+English Heritage sell an enamel mug that they state is “Made in the UK” but I suspect it is just decorated in the UK and the mug itself is foreign made.
 Note too that Falcon enamelware is not made in the UK.
+Utility enamel mugs are made in Europe not the UK.
 Are there any enamel mugs that are made in the UK does anyone know?

 Thanks to Dorian for the information, I am pleased to say that there is an enamel mug that is still made in Britain.
 On the Trickett ENGLAND site, bundled together (“emergency brew kit”) with some other micelaneous items an enamel mug that is made in UK.
 It’s made specially for Trickett by a manufacturer in Sheffield and is marked “made in the UK” on the base – http://trickett-england.co.uk

 Trickett products centre around sport, clothes and food and are made in the UK or Canada or the USA.
 As well as their “emergency brew kit” with its made in England enamel mug they sell made in the UK t-shirts, rugby shirts, slippers, key ring, and a belt.

 Chart Lane Enamels (formerly Chart Designs) hand-make jewellery and gifts using vitreous enamel on copper and silver in Kent, England, such as specs clips and fridge magnets – http://www.chartlaneenamels.co.uk